Frequently Asked Questions (FAQs) - Dogs

 The simplest solution is to train your dog to go at home before you take him for a walk.
 However, you should always be prepared to clean up after your dog and should always carry some means of picking up the waste.
 Always carry at least two poop scoop bags for each dog every time you walk your dog.

-Wrexham County Borough Council Dog Control Orders 2009 covers almost all land open to the public with very few exceptions.
+Dog Control and Dog Fouling Public Spaces Protection Order 2016 covers almost all land open to the public with very few exceptions.
 Lack of signs is no defence if you are caught allowing your dog to foul and not removing the waste.

 Waste can be picked up using an ordinary plastic carrier bag since they are inexpensive and easily carried.
 There are many “poop scoop” devices that can be obtained from pet stores, vets and other pet suppliers.